senzing-garage/docker-senzing-console/README.md

 ## Overview

 The default behavior when running `docker run` is for the container to "sleep".
-This allows a user to "`docker exec ...`" into the container and run Senzing programs.
+This allows a user to "`docker exec`" into the container and run Senzing programs.
 Python commands located in `/opt/senzing/g2/python` can be run in the docker container.

 ### Contents